Martin Lewis, Money Saving Expert, is an award-winning campaigning TV and radio presenter, newspaper columnist and best-selling author.

 In this guide

-Martin is 41 years old, was born in Manchester, grew up in Cheshire's Delamere Forest and now lives in north-west London with his wife Mrs MSE (Lara) and MSE Junior (Sapphire, who was born in November 2012).
+Martin is 40 years old, was born in Manchester, grew up in Cheshire's Delamere Forest and now lives in north-west London with his wife Lara.

 He first moved to London to study Government and Law at the LSE, where he then spent a year as general secretary (president) of the students' union.
 After that he worked 'for the other side' as a City spin doctor in financial public relations while dabbling in stand-up comedy in his spare time to "relieve the tedium".